ThabisoMphuthi/A-star-Software-task-C-/README.md

 # A-star-Software-task-C-
-A star algorithm implementation on 2D grid map dfsfhhjs gffjfjf
+A star algorithm implementation on 2D grid map with uniform terrain costs.